Analysis | President Trump’s false claims of vote fraud: A chronology

 “WHAT IS THIS ALL ABOUT?”

-— Tweet (marked by Twitter as misleading), Nov.
+— tweet (marked by Twitter as misleading), Nov.
 4, 10:35 a.m.

 Trump and supporters such as Sen. Ted Cruz (R-Tex.) and the right-wing Federalist publication, which does not disclose who funds it, have suggested fraud is afoot in Michigan because of a clerical error that was quickly corrected.